The Position

 The VPSS is expected to work with senior academic and administrative leaders to establish systems of shared accountability for the retention of students, their out-of-class experiences, and their overall well-being.
 The vice president must promote a culture of assessment, data-informed decision-making, and continuous improvement that is designed for agility and allows the college to predict and respond quickly to students’ changing needs.
 The division will share outcomes with stakeholders and use them to support future planning.

-The vice president will also focus on getting to each staff member, as well as on the promotion of professional growth for each individual within the division to enhance broader leadership skills and to promote dialogue regarding goals within the division, as well as current trends and best practices within their respective areas.
+The vice president will also focus on promoting professional growth for each individual within the division to enhance broader leadership skills and to promote dialogue regarding divisional and institutional goals, as well as current trends and best practices within their respective areas.
 The VPSS will work to build a strong sense of team among staff and build working relationships that emphasize collaboration, consistency, and equity.
 Staff should feel encouraged, challenged, supported, and confident about how they contribute to the divisional and institutional vision.

 Additionally, the new vice president will be expected to: